dextools-io/integration-sdk/http-adapter/README.md

 ### [GET]/asset

 - Summary
-Asset by id
+Token by id

 - Description
-Retrieves details of a given asset (aka token) by its address
+Returns details of a given token by its address

 #### Parameters(Query)